a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

 ### PyJWT

-[PyJWT](https://pyjwt.readthedocs.io/en/latest/) is the package we will use to generate and decode JSON Web Tokens (JWTs).
+<a href="https://pyjwt.readthedocs.io/en/latest/" target="_blank">PyJWT</a> is the package we will use to generate and decode JSON Web Tokens (JWTs).

 ### Flask-RESTPlus

-[Flask-RESTPlus](https://flask-restplus.readthedocs.io/en/stable/) is a Flask extension that makes creating APIs simple (in fact, most of the configuration can be done with decorators).
+<a href="https://flask-restplus.readthedocs.io/en/stable/" target="_blank">Flask-RESTPlus</a> is a Flask extension that makes creating APIs simple (in fact, most of the configuration can be done with decorators).
 This extension provides helpful tools for marshalling data from custom Python objects to an appropriate format for sending as a HTTP response.
 As you would expect, there are also tools for parsing data from HTTP requests into basic and custom Python datatypes.
 However, my favorite feature is the visual, interactive documentation that is automatically generated for you using <a href="https://swagger.io/tools/swagger-ui/" target="_blank">Swagger UI</a>.

 ### OpenAPI/Swagger UI